 As Thanksgiving is quickly approaching, I’ve been reminded of the importance of being present to those around.
 Available.
 Listening.
 Being slow to respond.

 In our fast-paced, hyperactive, overloaded society, we often hop in our cars ready to “get’er done.”
-It’s a mentality that we all have shared.
-The moment we crawl out of bed, we have things racing through our heads.
+Let’s be honest, it’s a mentality that we all have shared.
+Certainly, the moment we crawl out of bed, we have things racing through our heads.

 The lunchboxes to pack.